Bear Lake Wedding and Elopement Guide

 Possibly Harsh Weather Conditions

-Winters in the Rockies can be a little harsh, with high winds, and well below freezing temps, so bundle up and prepare for the worst.
+Winter weddings in Rocky Mountain National Park can be a little harsh, with high winds, and well below freezing temps, so bundle up and prepare for the worst.

 Tall Evergreen Trees